Can You Get a Tattoo With Eczema?

 - Allergic reaction to the ink

-An infection is one of the most concerning risks with eczema and tattoos, so taking precautions and proper after-care steps to prevent one is crucial.
+An infection is one of the most concerning risks with eczema and tattoos, therefore, taking precautions and proper after-care steps to prevent one is crucial.

 Preventing Infection From a Tattoo